-If the culling of animals is occasionally or principally carried out by a person external to the company, this must be plausibly comprehensible in the audit.
-If, for example, the veterinarian is commissioned with the culling of animals, this can be proven by means of invoices or AuA documents.
-If another external person (butcher/neighbour etc.) carries out the culling, this person must be included in the list of livestock care personnel.
+If the culling of animals is occasionally or principally carried out by a person external to the company (e.g. veterinarian, butcher, competent neighbour, etc.), this must be plausibly comprehensible in the audit.
+If, for example, the veterinarian is commissioned with the culling of animals in an emergency, this can be proven with invoices or receipts.